From big conference halls to virtual employee meetings, there is a lot that rides on having an engaging presentation or event.

-How do you inject humor into your meetings?
+How do you inject humor into your online meetings?
 Funny poll questions!
 Let’s dive deeper.

 Why Use Funny Poll Questions?

-Improving communication in the workplace contributes toward a business’s success.
-There are many ways to do that, but first, you might need to get over the awkwardness that could happen at the beginning of a meeting or presentation.
+Improving communication in the workplace contributes to a business’s success.
+Connecting with employees is especially important during the pandemic, when everyone feels isolated while working remotely.
+Luckily, there are many ways to do that, but first, you might need to get over the awkwardness that could happen at the beginning of a meeting or presentation.